AdobeDocs/analytics-learn.en/help/implementation/via-adobe-launch/basic-configuration-of-the-analytics-launch-extension.md

 ---
-title: Basic Configuration of the Analytics Launch extension
+title: Basic Configuration of the Analytics Experience Platform Launch extension
-description: This video shows a quick way to configure the Analytics extension in Launch for a basic site.
+description: This video shows a quick way to configure the Analytics extension in Experience Platform Launch for a basic site.
-feature: Launch Analytics Extension
+feature: Experience Platform Launch Analytics Extension
 topics:
 audience: implementer
 activity: implement